thinkray/edu/README.md

-# Readme
+# One-to-one Online Tutoring Platform

 ------

 ## Introduction

-This is the final version of the project "One-to-one Online Tutoring Platform".
+This is the demo version of the project "One-to-one Online Tutoring Platform".
+The platform aim at providing a basic solution for the business of small training institutions.
+This system allows students to purchase courses, schedule class time with teachers, and has basic bookkeeping functions.

 ## Disclaimer of Warranty

 THERE IS NO WARRANTY FOR THE PROGRAM.

+THIS IS A DEMO PROJECT AND HAS NOT UNDERGONE RIGOROUS TESTING.

 THE DEBUG MODE OF THE PROGRAM IS ON BY DEFAULT.